Phrogz/docubot/README.md

 ## Using Additional Metadata
 TODO: _Labeled values in the metasection are available as properties of the `page` object made available to templates.
-Use `page.value?` to ask if any value has been defined.
+Use `if page.value` to ask if any value has been defined.
 Use `page['non-standard name']` if the name has spaces or hyphens or other non-standard idenfitiers in it._

 ## Setting Global Metadata